Wernher von Braun: Slave labor

 SS General Hans Kammler, who as an engineer had constructed several concentration camps, including Auschwitz, had a reputation for brutality and had conceived the idea of using concentration camp prisoners as slave laborers in the rocket program.
 Arthur Rudolph, chief engineer of the V-2 rocket factory at Peenemünde, endorsed this idea in April 1943 when a labor shortage developed.
-More people died building the V-2 rockets than were killed by it as a weapon.
-Von Braun admitted visiting the plant at Mittelwerk on many occasions, and called conditions at the plant "repulsive", but stated that he had never personally witnessed any deaths or beatings, although it had become clear to him by 1944 that deaths had occurred.
+More people died building the V-2 rockets (~12,000 people) than were killed by it as a weapon (~9,000 people).
+In July 1943 Von Braun was arrested by the SS for attempting to sabotage the V-2 project by resisting the use of slave labor.
+Later Von Braun admitted visiting the plant at Mittelwerk on 12-15 occasions, and called conditions at the plant "repulsive", but stated that he had never personally witnessed any deaths or beatings, although it had become clear to him by 1944 that deaths had occurred.
 He denied ever having visited the Mittelbau-Dora concentration camp, where 20,000 died from illness, beatings, hangings, and intolerable working conditions.

 Some prisoners state that von Braun engaged in brutal treatment or approved of it.
 Guy Morand, a French resistance fighter who was a prisoner in Dora, testified in 1995 that, after an apparent sabotage attempt, von Braun ordered a prisoner to be flogged, while Robert Cazabonne, another French prisoner, stated that von Braun stood by as prisoners were hanged by chains suspended by cranes.
 However, these accounts may have been a case of mistaken identity.
 Former Buchenwald inmate Adam Cabala stated that von Braun went to the concentration camp to pick slave laborers: